List of institutions of higher education in Telangana

-Central Universities
+Central universities

-A Central University or a Union University in India is established by Act of Parliament and are under the purview of the Department of Higher Education in the Union Human Resource Development Ministry.
+A central university or a union university in India is established by an Act of Parliament and is under the purview of the Department of Higher Education in the Union Human Resource Development Ministry.
 In general, universities in India are recognised by the University Grants Commission, which draws its power from the University Grants Commission Act, 1956.
-In addition, 15 Professional Councils are established, controlling different aspects of accreditation and co-ordination.
-Central universities, in addition, are covered by the Central Universities Act, 2009, which regulates their purpose, powers, governance etc., and established universities.
-The following universities are located in the premises of historical city Hyderabad.
+Fifteen professional councils control different aspects of accreditation and co-ordination.
+Central universities are covered by the Central Universities Act, 2009, which regulates their purpose, powers, and governance, and established universities.
+The following universities are located in the premises of the historical city Hyderabad.